 Executive Director Stan Hilkey

-Colorado native Stan Hilkey began his service as Executive Director of the Colorado Department of Public Safety in June 2014 after more than 11 years serving as Sheriff of Mesa County.
-In his role as Executive Director of CDPS, he supervises the work of more than 1,600 members of the department, which includes the Colorado State Patrol, Colorado Bureau of Investigation, Division of Homeland Security and Emergency Management, Division of Criminal Justice, Division of Fire Prevention and Control and the Colorado School Safety Resources Center.
+Colorado native Stan Hilkey was appointed Executive Director of the Colorado Department of Public Safety in June 2014 by Governor John Hickenlooper and was reappointed by Governor Jared Polis in January 2019.
+In his role as Executive Director of CDPS, he provides leadership to the nearly 2,000 members of the department.
 CDPS is one of the largest departments in Colorado state government.

 Deputy Director Jana Locke

-Jana Locke has worked for CDPS since 2010, first as Legislative Liaison and then as Chief Planning and Communications Officer.
-Prior to CDPS, Jana worked as a Senior Manager and Budget Analyst in the Governor’s Office of State Planning and Budgeting (OSPB) from 2007 to 2010.
-Before serving the State of Colorado, Jana obtained two fellowships in Washington, D.C.
-As a Presidential Management Fellow in the Department of Justice, she analyzed $7 billion in spending and programs and made funding recommendations to DOJ leadership.
-Jana was also a Graduate Policy Fellow for Women In Government, where she researched best practices and emerging trends in women’s health legislation, authored reports, and analyzed legislation.
-Prior to her move to DC, Jana worked as a reporter for the Colorado Statesman in Denver and as the Press Secretary for the Colorado House Minority Office in the Colorado General Assembly.
+Before joining the state of Colorado Executive Branch, Jana was awarded two fellowships in Washington D.C.: As a Presidential Management Fellow, Jana worked in the Department of Justice’s Central Budget Office, where she analyzed $7 billion in spending and programs and made funding recommendations to DOJ leadership.
+As a Graduate Policy Fellow for Women In Government, Jana researched best practices and emerging trends in women’s health legislation.
+Jana started her career as a reporter for the Colorado Statesman newspaper in Denver and then worked as a Press Secretary in the Colorado General Assembly.

-Jana has a B.A. in Political Science from the University of Colorado at Denver, and an M.S. in Justice, Law and Society from American University in Washington, D.C..
+Jana has a B.A. in Political Science from the University of Colorado at Denver, and a M.S. in Justice, Law and Society from American University, in Washington D.C.

 Colorado State Patrol Chief Matt Packard